 At port, Leo revealed that “another Imperial General and a man I hired in town” would be joining the expedition.
 Kyle and I sat there guessing and were promptly rewarded: he was referring to Celes (of course) and Shadow (nailed it).
 Shadow was happy to announce that he worked for the Empire, but not to kill us (“…I think,” Kyle added).
 Celes, however, was awkward and fled the scene, not saying a word.
 Taking a rest at the inn while Leo made preparations, Locke went out to find Celes and did so not far from the inn, but she still refused to speak to him as he tried to “still be friends” despite his “moment” of distrust.
 Sure Locke.
 “Moment.” (more…)

 With the party aimed towards Narshe, we headed there straight away.
 Hahaha, no we didn’t, we had an airship!
 We went in some other damn direction!
 Actually, Kyle went AP hunting while I tried to catch up on my notes (this game had the most extensive notes of the Marathon Journals to date).
-Kyle went to Phantom Forest to fight ghosts for 3AP most fights, though we also ran into an invisible Behemoth, an Intangir at “Triangle Island” in the northeast.
+Kyle went to Phantom Forest to fight ghosts for 3AP most fights, and we also ran into an invisible Behemoth called an “Intangir” at “Triangle Island” in the northeast.
 The Intangir killed us with Meteor in response to our trying to Summon something.
-Maybe there were other reasons Kyle and I never tried to Summon after a certain point. (more…)
+Okay, maybe there were other reasons Kyle and I never tried to Summon after a certain point. (more…)

 Luckily, Ultros ran off after the fight, only for the infamous Setzer to make his appearance.
 Setzer kidnapped Celes, the Impressario bluffing that this too was part of the opera.
 Celes, after putting on a modicum of a performance, snuck the others onboard… urm… somehow.
 Can they fly?
 Setzer caught on fast, so the party quickly made an offer to him for his services: cash and more cash.
 Setzer agreed to talk.
 If you’ve been paying attention to previous Journals, you know that Kyle and I didn’t talk and went exploring instead, touring the Blackjack and its… well… its casino.
 The Blackjack served as an FFIII/FFLIII-style mobile base, including an item shop, pseudo-inn, and a even a crewmember that offered to unequip the entire collective party, which is a lot faster than manually having every member join, unequip, and then leave.
 Good insight on the part of the devs! (more…)

 While we weren’t quite out of places to meander (more on that in a moment), we headed south to Jidoor, home of a famous opera house, although the opera house itself was presently closed.
-On route, we were attacked by Fossil Dragons, and discovered what we should have realized while we were shopping: that we had equipped Celes with a whip and she couldn’t use Relic without a sword.
+On route, we were attacked by Fossil Dragons, and discovered what we should have realized while we were shopping: that we had equipped Celes with a whip and she couldn’t use Runic without a sword.
 Unfortunately we were also straight out of cash (remember the High Potion incident), forcing us to live with this unfortunate situation.
-And so the only incident where we might have used Relic outside of the tutorial passed by and never returned.
+And so, everything was set so that we would soon get a genuine opportunity to use Runic later down the page, and wouldn’t even be able to do so.

 Given that we were out of cash, there wasn’t much shopping we could do in Jidoor, so it was probably best that the local Auction House was also presently closed.
 Rumours in town told us of a mysterious artifact that could restore the soul that would be located in the town of Vector, the capital of the Empire, making it not exactly an easy thing to retrieve.
 We also learned that the entire underclass had somehow been booted out of Jidoor and gone to the new town of Zozo, to the north.
 This struck me as somewhat hard to believe, not just from a logistical and economical perspective, but mainly because the Zozoites aren’t… normal, but let’s go with that. (more…)